KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/saving_and_loading.md

 MainWindow::MainWindow(QWidget *parent) : KXmlGuiWindow(parent), fileName(QString())
 ```

-The first thing we do is to initialize `fileName(QString())` to the MainWindow's [constructor initializer list](https://en.cppreference.com/w/cpp/language/constructor) to make sure that `fileName` is empty right from the beginning.
+The first thing we do is to initialize `fileName(QString())` in the MainWindow's [constructor initializer list](https://en.cppreference.com/w/cpp/language/constructor) to make sure that `fileName` is empty right from the beginning.

 ### Adding the actions